 BEST for late preterm infants

 Late preterm infants are born between 36-39 weeks old.
 Although they often look like mature babies but smaller, they often lack some of the developmental skills that a full-term baby should have, so we have to help them with feeding:

 Baby should feed every 2-3 hours to help them learn to self-regulate.
 At first, you may need to wake baby to feed.

-Express after each feeding and offer extra human milk by cup or spoon (link to Alternative Feeding Methods) to help infant, as the sometimes struggle with transferring enough milk.
+Express after each feeding and offer extra human milk by cup or spoon to help infant, as the sometimes struggle with transferring enough milk.

 Skin-to-skin keeps baby warmer and helps with weight gain and growth.

 Take time to change positions and keep infant awake and engaged.
 Baby may tire more easily, and need smaller, more frequent feedings.